davidgoh24/Split_Bill_Buddy/README.md

 A Telegram bot to easily split bills with **GST** and **Service Charge**, supporting both **SGD 🇸🇬** and **MYR 🇲🇾**.
 Perfect for dining out with friends — no more messy mental math.

+Try it on Telegram!
+Just add @Splitbillcalculator_bot to your groups and give admin permission or just chat with it :)

 ---

 ## ✨ Features